AdobeDocs/experience-platform.en/help/dashboards/integrations/power-bi.md

 ![Power BI Profile template report using standard Platform Profile widgets.](../images/power-bi/profile-report-template.png)

-After a Power BI dashboard is installed, it will be displayed to all users by default.
-If you want to restrict access to any dashboards, make sure that you disable access to any users from within the Power BI environment.
+After a dashboard is installed in Power BI, report templates are displayed to all users by default.
+If you want to restrict access to any report templates, make sure that you disable access to any users from within the Power BI environment.

 ## Customize your Power BI Report Template